This is another of the essays which has been around since the collection was first uploaded in April, 2003.

 By the time the series was finished, there was a widespread off-canon understanding that Quirrell had taught Muggle Studies prior to his sabbatical, but such a statement was never made in the course of the books, (nor, for that matter on Rowling’s original official website) so accepting it is optional.
 Rowling’s whole treatment of Quirrell is dismissive.
 Like the Philosopher’s Stone itself, he was used once, and discarded.

-If we ignore it, it is just possible that Quirrell’s appointment as DADA instructor in Harry’s first year was in the nature of a rematch.
+If we ignore that reading, it is just possible that Quirrell’s appointment as DADA instructor in Harry’s first year was in the nature of a rematch.

 By contrast, at the end of Goblet of Fire, Voldemort paints Quirrell as young, foolish and over-confident.
 Easily taken over.
 I’m not sure but that a rematch sounds even more likely from that account.